jmgb27/Docteract/README.md

 # Docteract

-Docteract, a portmanteau of "Document" and "Interact," is an innovative chatbot that revolutionizes the way you interact with documents.
+Docteract, a portmanteau of "Document" and "Interact," is a chatbot that revolutionizes the way you interact with documents.
 Upload a document in txt, pdf, or docx format, and engage in a question-and-answer session with our intelligent bot to efficiently extract the information you need.

 ## Features